caspar/project2-f22-template/PageRank/README.md

 Please don't include twitter_username that is not in the Graph table as graph nodes.
 Only the Graph table is needed for this question.
 For the final output, including nodes whose page_rank_score is zero is optional.

-Notice that, for any runq inside the page_rank, please use runq(initial_rank, db).

 # Extra Credit Question 8
 Answer the page rank question using a single recursive query.